-To accommodate students with disabilities, the School of Law and the Disability Center have arranged the following accommodation process:
+To accommodate students with disabilities, the School of Law worked with the University's Disability Center to arrange the following accommodation process:

 - A student who believes he/she has a disability that requires any accommodation should notify the Associate Dean for Academic Affairs.

 - The Associate Dean for Academic Affairs will then refer that student to the Disability Center, located at S5 Memorial Union.

-- The Director of the Disability Center or a representative will meet with the student, request medical records and other information from the student, and make a recommendation to the Associate Dean about what, if any, accommodations seem appropriate.
+- The Director of the Disability Center or a representative will meet with the student, request medical records and other information from the student.
 Please note that the Disability Center must first receive all necessary medical documentation from the student.

-- The Associate Dean and the Disability Center will then decide what accommodations to provide, if any, in light of the student's medical information and the student's course schedule, exams, and/or graded exercises.
+- The Disability Center will then decide what accommodations are necessary and appropriate to provide, if any, in light of the student's medical information and the student's course schedule, exams, and/or graded exercises.

-- The Law School and the Disability Center will work in conjunction to coordinate the accommodations.
-Any problems that arise should be brought to the attention of the Associate Dean and/or the Disability Center.
+- Any problems that arise should be brought to the attention of the Associate Dean for Academic Affairs and/or the Disability Center.